AlVicente/physicalcomputing/Homework/Week2 - Jan22nd/readme.md

-# 1. Fantasy Machine Assignment
+# 1. <b>FANTASY MACHINE ASSIGNMENT</b>

-# 3D PRINTING OVEN
-# Fantasy Machine consists of an oven which cooks and 3D-prints flavor-profile facsimiles of any meal type, using healthy ingredients of choice.
+# 3D PRINTING OVEN consists of an oven which cooks and 3D-prints flavor-profile facsimiles of any meal type, using healthy ingredients of choice.

+# 2. <b>SENSOR WALK ASSIGNMENT</b>
+# Listed all electronics in surroundings, as well as the sensors in them.